For Returning Residents To Jamaica A Comprehensive Guide

 Question: Will I pay duties on my items ?

-Answer : If the items and their quantities are in are in keeping with the returning residents entitlements list and tools of your trade then no duties will be charged however there are other levies and taxes that you will be expected to pay .
+Answer : If the items and their quantities are in keeping with the returning residents entitlements list and tools of your trade then no duties will be charged however there are other levies and taxes that you will be expected to pay .

 Question: Will I be asked to pay duties on my car?